rsnpj/notes-site/notes/Year_3/Computational_Complexity/Parameterized_Complexity.md

 </Definition>

+In this case, if Y is FPT, then so is X

 # The class W[1]

 <Problem name="Short acceptance" instance="A non-deterministic TMM, input string x, and parameter k" question="Is there a computation of M that accepts x after at most k steps?"/>